DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FAQ.md

 - SQL errors: Run a db sync

 ### Download document type's header and lines fields
-A quick method to download the header and line fields for a document type is by using the following method: <br>
+Quick method to download the header and line fields for a document type: <br>
 - Navigate to **EDI > Setup > Document types**.
 - Select the applicable document type.
 - In FastTab **Staging metadata** select **Field upload**.